vosaul/status.im/content/status.md

 }],
 ```

 > The placeholder parameter above only applies if your users haven’t put any input into the command, not even the name of the command.
-You can use it to include helpful guidance where necessary, i.e. Type your password.
+You can use it to include helpful guidance where necessary, i.e. "Type your password".
 Alternatively, you can also include suggestions for your users’ input.
 This should return a component to be rendered.
 For instance, if you are using the Console DApp and you select the /faucet command, you’ll see two suggestions to choose from.

 > Example validator function (this specific example will raise an error if your user doesn’t input a string.
 Notice that you should return your message inside one of the status.components):